iifl-logo

 ANNUAL EVALUATION

-Pursuant to the provisions of the Companies Act, 2013, the Board has carried out an annual performance evaluation of its own performance, the directors individually as well as the evaluation of the working of its Audit, Nomination & Remuneration Committee in its meeting held on 13.02.2024.
+Pursuant to the provisions of the Companies Act, 2013, the Board has carried out an annual performance evaluation of its own performance, the directors individually as well as the evaluation of the working of its Audit, Nomination & Remuneration Committee in its meeting held on 11.05.2024 and 13.02.2025.
 A separate exercise was carried out to evaluate the performance of individual Directors including the Chairman of the Board, who were evaluated on parameters such as level of engagement and contribution, independence of judgment, safeguarding the interest of the Company and its minority shareholders etc. The performance evaluation of the Independent Directors was carried out by the entire Board.
-The performance evaluation of the Chairman and the Non Independent Directors was carried out by the Independent Directors who also reviewed the performance of the Secretarial Department in their meeting held on 13.02.2024 without the presence of non-independent directors.
+The performance evaluation of the Chairman and the Non-Independent Directors was carried out by the Independent Directors who also reviewed the performance of the Secretarial Department in their meeting held on 11.05.2024 and 13.02.2025 without the presence of non-independent directors.

 CORPORATE GOVERNANCE

-The corporate governance provisions are not applicable to your company but still the Company complies with some of the provisions on voluntary basis.
+The corporate governance provisions were not applicable to your company during the FY 2024-25 but still the Company had complied with some of the provisions on voluntary basis.
+The provisions of the Corporate Governance are now applicable to the Company for the financial year 2025-26 and onwards.
 The section on corporate governance forms a part of this annual report.

 INDEPENDENT DIRECTORS AND DECLARATION